Metropolitan Cathedral of Lima: Reconstruction efforts

 The reconstruction was carried out in three parts, the first culminated in 1755, the second in 1758 and the last in 1778.
 Between the years 1794 and 1797 the current bell towers of the cathedral, which remained unfinished, were rebuilt being finished by the Presbyter Matías Maestro.

 In the left tower is the bell called "la Cantabria", which weighs 300 quintals and was cast in Lima.
 On the right "la Purísima", of 150 quintals, and "la Vieja", of 55 quintals.

 Main Renaissance-style portal with the corinthian capitals of the columns.
 The niches feature sculptures of the apostles, which surround that of Jesus.
 Medallions, heads, angels and other Plateresque ornaments can also be seen.

 In its interior aspect as in the exterior, the first church of Peru, which holds the title of Metropolitan Basilica, has undergone many notable changes.
 Baroque, Gothic and Neoclassical elements have been mixed in this way.
 A substantial change was the transfer of the choir to the presbytery as well as the removal of most of the Baroque altars and ornaments that it originally had for the early-19th century Renaissance ones.
 These transformations began in 1804, in accordance with the neoclassical currents prevailing at the time.
 In 1891, the supposed remains of the founder of Lima (Francisco Pizarro) were moved to the cathedral and placed in the Chapel of la adoración de los Reyes, the third on the left hand side, where they rested until the mausoleum was built in which, currently, The authentic remains found in 1977 are preserved.

 On 28 May 1921, recognition was conferred as a minor Basilica under the name of Catedral Basílica San Juan Apóstol y Evangelista.

 The earthquake of 1940 caused damage to the cathedral and for this reason a restoration work was undertaken whose direction was entrusted to Emilio Harth Terré.

 Alleged treasure

-A well known urban legend is that in 1820 a vast amount treasure the so-called Treasure of Lima was hidden in the cathedral by the citizens of Lima and that to save it from José de San Martín's revolutionary armies it was placed on a British vessel which was supposed to anchor in the harbor; instead the ship's captain killed the guards and fled to Cocos Island where he buried the treasure and that years later treasure hunters still tried to find legendary lost treasure of Lima.
+A well known urban legend is that, in 1820, a vast amount treasure, which is known as the so-called Treasure of Lima, was hidden in the cathedral by the citizens of Lima.
+According to the legend, subsequently, to save it from José de San Martín's revolutionary armies, it was placed on a British vessel, which was anchored in the harbor; however, the ship's captain killed the guards and fled to Cocos Island, where he buried the treasure.
+Allegedly, years later, treasure hunters still tried to find legendary lost treasure of Lima.
 Underscoring this legend are several facts: